What Saudi's royal reshuffle means for world

 Tension between the two has been slowly building recently, and Mohammed bin Salman has taken a hard line against Iran.
 "We are a primary target for the Iranian regime," he said in one recent interview.
 "We won't wait for the battle to be in Saudi Arabia.
 Instead, we'll work so that the battle is for them in Iran."

-Again, without more experienced voices around him, the new crown prince will feel emboldened to pursue his vision of a larger Sunni alliance, in which Saudi is the unchallenged leading power in the Middle East.
+Again, without more experienced voices around him, the new crown prince will feel emboldened to pursue his vision of a larger Sunni alliance, in which Saudi Arabia is the unchallenged leading power in the Middle East.
 This could lead to a dangerous miscalculation.

 What does it mean for the Yemen conflict?